thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/configuration/retry-reliability.md

 - The `<Deliver/>` tag can have a `Reliability` element
 - The `<ExceptionHandling/>` tag can have a `<Reliability/>` element

-That's all you need to do to set the delivery/notification ready to be retried on failure.
+That's all you need to do to enable the retry-functionality during the delivery or notification process.

 > Note that on certain failures, the retry will **NOT** happen even when it's configured this way.
 This could happen when the failure that occured is considered _FATAL_ (for example: a 401 HTTP response code which means that there's a problem with permissions).
 The reason for this is that even when an retry is configured, the message will still fail the second time arround, therefore no retry will happen.